ronkok/Temml/docs/administration.md

 * [auto-render][]: Find and render all math in a running HTML page.
 * [mhchem][]: Write beautiful chemical equations easily.
 * [physics][]: Implement much of the LaTeX `physics` package.
-* [texvc][]: Provide functions used in wikimedia.
+* [texvc][]: Support functions used in wikimedia.

 [auto-render]: https://github.com/ronkok/Temml/tree/main/contrib/auto-render
 [mhchem]: https://github.com/ronkok/Temml/tree/main/contrib/mhchem
 [physics]: https://github.com/ronkok/Temml/tree/main/contrib/texvc
 [texvc]: https://github.com/ronkok/Temml/tree/main/contrib/texvc

 To install extensions for browser use, include the appropriate file from the `contrib` folder of the Temml repository.
 Then reference the file in the `<head>` of the HTML page.
 As in this `mhchem` example:

 ```html
   <head>